There are numerous factors to consider when purchasing an RV. One of the factors to keep in mind is choosing the right RV siding types.

 Despite its flaws, most experts believe that fiberglass siding is superior.
 When choosing fiberglass as the finest RV exterior siding option, they consider hail resistance, resale value, and other criteria.

 Aluminum siding is far less expensive to replace and repair, compensating for any disadvantages.
-However, the choice is entirely yours since it depends on your personal preferences and needs.
+However, the choice is entirely yours since it depends on your preferences and needs.

 Fiberglass has a more modern appearance, and it retains its market value, which makes for an interesting debate.
 Get additional information and perspectives on both types of external sidings before making a decision.